Capture, store and activate the right data

 2. Data will never be perfect, but don’t be sloppy in your preparation

-Measure the cause and effect of what you want to achieve (not nearly what you want to achieve)
+- Measure the cause and effect of what you want to achieve.

 Instead of reporting what’s easily measured, integrate your business objective into ad and analytics platforms.
 In a future with less data, optimising on the right data becomes even more important.